 -

 Managing Emergence Delirium: Emergence delirium is a common side effect of ketamine anesthesia in horses.
-To minimize the risk of this complication, it's important to provide a quiet and comfortable recovery environment.
+To minimize the risk of this complication, you'll want to provide a quiet and comfortable recovery environment.
 The horse should be allowed to recover in a dimly lit stall with soft bedding.
 Sedatives like alpha-2 agonists or benzodiazepines can be administered during the recovery period to help calm the horse and prevent self-injury.
 It's also important to monitor the horse closely during recovery and to provide assistance if needed.

 -